Mobile Suit Gundam: Hathaway: Box office

 On June 21, 2021, the production team announced that as of 1:30 p.m.
 (Tokyo time) on June 20, the film's cumulative box office had reached ¥1.016 billion, with over 500,000 admissions.
 This marked the first time a Gundam film had crossed the ¥1 billion mark since Mobile Suit Gundam: Char's Counterattack in 1988, achieved in just 10 days.
 By June 27, the cumulative box office reached ¥1.35 billion.
 By the end of the fourth week on July 4, the film had grossed ¥1.58 billion across 215 theaters in Japan, surpassing the total box office of Char's Counterattack.
 By July 19, after 38 days, the cumulative box office reached ¥1.8 billion.
 By August 2, in its eighth week, it exceeded ¥2 billion, closing in on the franchise's highest-grossing film, Mobile Suit Gundam III: Encounters in Space.
 By September 10, the box office reached ¥2.17 billion, and by early October, it hit ¥2.18 billion.
 After 129 days, the film achieved ¥2.2 billion, just ¥100 million shy of the franchise's record.
 Ultimately, the film's 2021 domestic box office in Japan totaled ¥2.23 billion, ranking 14th among Japanese films for the year.

 Sequels

 During the final production staff interview on September 2, 2021, producer Naohiro Ogata, alongside voice actor Ken Narita, who voices Bright Noa in the sequel, announced the tentative subtitle for the second part, Sun of Bright.
 During a commemorative event following the film's release, Ogata mentioned that the production team had conducted location scouting in the Philippines for the first part.
 As the second part is set in Australia, the ongoing COVID-19 pandemic made similar on-site scouting challenging, so the team planned to rely on resources from platforms like Google and hoped for assistance from locals at the filming locations.

 On June 26, 2025, the official announcement confirmed that the second part of the trilogy, subtitled The Sorcery of Nymph Circe (キルケーの魔女), was in full production.
-It is set to be released on January 30, 2026.
+It released on January 30, 2026.